-Applicants submitting a High School Diploma must present the diploma in person or in a high definition color photograph.
+Applicants submitting a High School Diploma must present the diploma in person or in a high-definition color photograph.
 Adequate documentation of a high school diploma means one recognized by the state in which the high school is located.
-(Beal officials have the right to refuse any diploma and require the high school transcript be submitted.)
+In the instance that a diploma submitted is suspicious in nature or non-verifiable; the following documents may need to be provided: high school transcripts, descriptions of course requirements, or written statements from the high school attesting to the rigor and quality of its coursework offered.
+(Beal officials have the right to refuse any diploma and require the documents listed above be submitted.)
 Applicants who cannot provide adequate documentation of a high school diploma will be asked to sit for a HiSET or GED.